Back To Search Results

 Definite diagnosis of autoimmune limbic encephalitis-

-1. Subacute onset of symptoms (<3 months) involving limbic system area (memory deficits, neuropsychiatric symptoms, or seizures)
+• Subacute onset of symptoms (<3 months) involving the limbic system area (memory deficits, neuropsychiatric symptoms, or seizures)

-• EEG is suggestive of slow-wave or epileptic activity corresponding to temporal lobes.
+• Electroencephalogram is suggestive of slow-wave or epileptic activity corresponding to temporal lobes

-If all four criteria** match, the definitive diagnosis can be made.
+If all 4 criteria** match, the definitive diagnosis can be made.

 *Infectious meningoencephalitis, septic encephalopathy, metabolic encephalopathy, toxins, cerebrovascular disease, neoplasms, Creutzfeldt-Jakob disease, epileptic disorders, Hashimoto encephalopathy, autoimmune disorders, mitochondrial/metabolic storage disorders.

-**If one of the first three criteria does not match, a diagnosis of definite limbic encephalitis can be made only in the presence of antibodies against cell-surface, synaptic, or onconeural proteins.
-Antibody should be detected both in sera and CSF fluid for diagnosis.
+**If 1 of the first 3 criteria does not match, a diagnosis of definite limbic encephalitis can be made only in the presence of antibodies against cell-surface, synaptic, or onconeural proteins.
+Antibodies should be detected both in sera and CSF fluid for diagnosis.

 Following diagnosis, screening for the presence of neoplasm is necessary.
-There is a correlation seen with coexisting neoplasm with a clinical subtype of antibody detection.
-(Table-1).
-The best initial step is to undergo a CT scan of the chest, abdomen, and pelvis to look for pulmonary or abdominal, or urogenital malignancies.
-Females should undergo gynecological exams with breast and ovarian ultrasound /MRI based on sensitivity and clinical judgment.
+There is a correlation between coexisting neoplasm with a clinical subtype of antibody detection.
+The best initial step is to undergo a CT scan of the chest, abdomen, and pelvis to look for pulmonary, abdominal, or urogenital malignancies.
+Females should undergo gynecological exams with breast and ovarian ultrasound/magnetic resonance imaging based on sensitivity and clinical judgment.
 Similarly, males should undergo testicular ultrasound as a part of the urological evaluation.
 If the above imaging does not yield any findings, a whole-body 18F-Fluorodeoxyglucose (FDG)-PET should be considered.

 Treatment / Management

-The treatment options for autoimmune encephalitis include immunosuppression and tumor resection if applicable.
+The treatment options for autoimmune encephalitis include immunosuppression and tumor resection, if applicable.
 The treatment regimen is based on principles of autoimmune disease management with the aim of pathogenic antibody depletion.
 It is important to note that treatment should not be delayed until detection of the antibody, as early initiation is associated with improved outcomes.
 A multidisciplinary team should be involved in the team involving neurologists, rheumatologists, and oncologists to manage AIE.
-First-line therapy for AIE includes corticosteroids (1 g IV methylprednisolone for 3 to 5 days), intravenous immunoglobulins (0.4 g/kg/day for five days), and plasmapheresis alone or combined.
+First-line therapy for AIE includes corticosteroids (1 g intravenous methylprednisolone for 3 to 5 days), intravenous immunoglobulins (0.4 g/kg/day for 5 days), and plasmapheresis alone or combined.

 Plasmapheresis should be considered in the treatment when patients have severe dysautonomia, refractory seizures, or central hypoventilation syndrome.
 Second-line immunotherapy should be considered for patients who fail to improve on these regimens.
-This includes rituximab (375 mg/m^2 for four weeks) and cyclophosphamide (750 mg/m^2 for six months) alone or combined in the adult population.
+This includes rituximab (375 mg/m2 for 4 weeks) and cyclophosphamide (750 mg/m2 for 6 months) alone or combined in the adult population.
 Nonetheless, if underlying malignancy were found, it should undergo removal or chemotherapy as it accelerates improvement and prevents relapses.[4](B2)

 Differential Diagnosis

 Some autoimmune encephalitides have early and prominent psychiatric manifestations, leading to admission to an inpatient psychiatric unit.
 Clinicians should focus on the clinical progression of the disease as these patients develop additional features of the syndrome within days to a few weeks.
 Careful examination may reveal subtle neurologic deficits that should lead to the consideration of autoimmune encephalitis.
-Patients may present with the demyelinating disorder (e.g., Multiple sclerosis) or autoimmune (Lupus, Neurosarcoidosis) that have multi-system involvement and should be appropriately evaluated with CSF studies and neuroimaging.
+Patients may present with a demyelinating disorder (eg, multiple sclerosis) or autoimmune (lupus, neurosarcoidosis) that have multi-system involvement and should be appropriately evaluated with CSF studies and neuroimaging.
 Neurodegenerative diseases like Alzheimer dementia usually have chronic onset and should be further evaluated with neuroimaging.
 Rarely, inherited and metabolic disorders can cause neuropsychiatric manifestations with a positive family history that needs further study.

 Prognosis